A Description of the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the real estate is consistent with the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the value of the real estate is in line with the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from CR&S Appraisal Services will ensure, you as an interested party, are informed.

-Our first duty at CR&S Appraisal Services is to inspect the property to ascertain its true status.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-To ensure the stated square footage is accurate and document the layout of the house, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.
+Our first responsibility at CR&S Appraisal Services is to inspect the property to determine its true status.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are there and are in the shape a typical buyer would expect them to be.
+To make sure the stated size of the property has not been misrepresented and describe the layout of the property, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

-Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Replacement Cost

-This is where the appraiser gathers information on local building costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we analyze information on local building costs, the cost of labor and other factors to figure out how much it would cost to build a property nearly identical to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Analyzing Comparable Sales

-Appraisers are intimately familiar with the neighborhoods in which they work.
-They innately understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the neighborhoods in which they work.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to valuing features of homes in Wake Forest and Franklin, CR&S Appraisal Services is your local authority.
-This approach to value is typically given the most weight when an appraisal is for a home purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At CR&S Appraisal Services, we are an authority in knowing the worth of real estate features in Wake Forest and Franklin County neighborhoods.
+The sales comparison approach to value is typically given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
-In this case, the amount of revenue the real estate generates is taken into consideration along with income produced by nearby properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing a property.
+In this case, the amount of revenue the real estate yields is taken into consideration along with income produced by comparable properties to determine the current value.